coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    .. deprecated:: 8.16

    This command is equivalent to the command line option :n:`-R @string @dirpath`.
-It adds the physical directory string and all its subdirectories to the current Coq loadpath.
+It adds the directory specified by the :n:`@string`` and all its subdirectories to the current Coq :term:`load path`.

 .. cmd:: Remove LoadPath @string

-   This command removes the path :n:`@string` from the current Coq loadpath.
+   This command removes the path :n:`@string` from the current Coq :term:`load path`.

 .. cmd:: Print LoadPath {? @dirpath }

-   This command displays the current Coq loadpath.
+   Displays the current Coq :term:`load path`.
 If :n:`@dirpath` is specified, displays only the paths that extend that prefix.
+In the output, the logical path `<>` represents an empty logical path.

 .. cmd:: Add ML Path @string